 While experiencing the nightlife of Tokyo be sure to also visit some of the big clubs in Shibuya, which are utterly amazing and very much worth investigating, despite their high cost.
 Club Atom is one of the clubs that I definitely recommend.
 We went there almost every weekend while Jared was in town visiting.
 It is located six stories up in this skyscraper, covers three independently-themed floors each with multiple bars, and is always packed full of cute local women!
 Club Harlem right next door is nice as well, but harder to get into on the weekends.
 The list goes on and on…

-And of course you cannot forget my favorite area Nonbei Yokocho, which translates as “Drunkard’s Alley” or “Alley Of The Drunkards.”
+However they all pale to my favorite area, Nonbei Yokocho — “Alley Of The Drunkards.”
 I stumbled upon this place online and had to check it out for myself.
 Turns out that Nonbei Yokocho is just a few feet north of Shibuya Station.
 It is comprised of two parallel alleys that are home to around 50 miniature bars, usually only about 8 or 10 feet square with nothing more than four or five bar stools and a single bartender inside.
 Check out my photos from Non to get a better idea of just how small these bars really are.

 There are a couple that are unfriendly to gaijin (derogatory term for a foreigner), but you will know those instantly as they will either not even serve you or hand you one beer but say that is all because “they are closing” or some similar excuse.
 If that should happen to you, no worries, just walk down to the next one and try again.

 And, you know, while I was writing that I realized something else: in all the bars and clubs that Mayu and I have been to, we have not seen so much as one dispute or argument between people, not the slightest thing, whether it be between couples or just friends.
 Does not happen here.
 There is no drama whatsoever.
-Its the exact opposite of clubs back home, where there is always some drama or a fight about to break out, usually due to some drunken idiot.
-I am still amazed that with a city this size, and with that many people partying, that nothing happens.
-At least on the surface.
+It’s the exact opposite of clubs back home, where there is always some drama or a fight about to break out due to some drunken idiot.
+I am still amazed that with a city this size, and with this many people partying, that nothing happens.
+At least not on the surface.